-The Examination Regulations relating to this course are available here (LINK TO BE ADDED WHEN 2022-23 EXAMINATION REGULATIONS PUBLISHED).
+The Examination Regulations relating to this course are available here (Exam Regulations).

 If there is a conflict between information in this handbook and the Examination Regulations then you should follow the Examination Regulations.
-If you have any concerns please contact the Senior Academic Administrator, Chris Mitchell (christine.mitchell@orinst.ox.ac.uk).
+If you have any concerns please contact the Senior Academic Administrator, Edmund Howard.

-The information in this handbook is accurate as at Michaelmas Term 2022; however, it may be necessary for changes to be made in certain circumstances, as explained at www.ox.ac.uk/coursechanges.
+The information in this handbook is accurate as at Hilary Term 2024; however, it may be necessary for changes to be made in certain circumstances, as explained at www.ox.ac.uk/coursechanges.
 If such changes are made the faculty will publish a new version of this handbook together with a list of the changes and students will be informed.